FFXIVPocketGuide/DevFFXIVPocketGuide/_posts/shb/2020-02-08-5-holminster-switch.md

         title: The Path of Light
         type: regular
       - notes:
-          - 'The boss will move to the center and cast a '
+          - The boss will move to the center
           - >-
             Orbs will spawn and after a short time multiple column AoEs shoot out from each orb.